jasonray/statman-gauge/README.md

 ```

 ### Example:
-Suppose that we want to create a gauage that measures that size of a queue.
+Suppose that we want to create a gauge that measures that size of a queue.
 The below indicates how to register this.

 #### Method 1 (use gauge directly)
 ``` javascript